RAAF Overseas Headquarters

+Air minister John McEwen commissioned Richard Williams to establish the headquarters in August 1941, following concerns about the lack of Australian input into assignments of RAAF personnel.
+McEwen instructed Williams to procure that "RAAF personnel shall be under the command of Australian officers, warrant officers and non-commissioned officers to the fullest possible extent".

 The headquarters replaced the Air Liaison Office, which had been run out of the High Commission of Australia, London.
 The new agency was not assigned any subordinate units.

 RAAF Overseas Headquarters was disbanded on 19 July 1959.